|

 church sent Paul and Barnabas and the men with them on their way.

-Gentiles had received the good news of Jesus.
+word that the Gentiles had received the good news of Jesus.

 spoke to the church about how the Gentiles had received the good news in